dart-lang/leak_tracker/doc/AUTOSNAPSHOT.md

 memory heap snapshots to hard drive, in case of memory overuse.
 The snapshots can be later analysed in DevTools.

-TODO (polina-c): add link to DEvTools help section.
+TODO (polina-c): add link to DevTools help section.

 https://user-images.githubusercontent.com/12115586/234953319-6f864d25-9854-4126-b4d6-8e114b9045ff.mov